MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Chapter-3-Kiwix-Archive.md

 5. Project Gutenberg Library
 6. Wikispecies
 7. Appropedia
+8. Lunix and Unix Stack Exchange
+9. AskUbuntu
+10. The Arch Linux Wiki
+11. The Alpine Linux Wiki

 To install Kiwix, Marble (which will be discussed in the next section), and other tools to be discussed in later chapters, run the following command: